devbriana/rock_paper_scissors/README.md

 Foundations Course Project: Rock, Paper, Scissors

 ## Project Overview
-This project is a  simple game of Rock, Paper, Scissors.
-This is the first interactive project of The Odin Project.
-It uses javaScript functions to create a game of Rock, Paper, Scissors that can be played between the computer and the user within the console.
+This project is a simple Rock, Paper, Scissors game built as part of [The Odin Project].
+It represents the first interactive web-based project, using JavaScript, HTML, and DOM manipulation to allow the user to play directly in the browser through clickable buttons instead of the console.

 ## About the Project
-This is a simple Rock, Paper, Scissors game played entirely via the console.
-The game consists of 5 rounds where the player competes against a randomly generated computer choice.
-The winner is determined based on standard Rock, Paper, Scissors rules.
+This interactive Rock, Paper, Scissors game allows the user to play against a computer through a button-based interface.
+The game consists of 5 rounds, with score tracking and real-time feedback displayed on the page.
+Choices and outcomes are visually shown, and a final winner is declared at the end of the game based on standard Rock, Paper, Scissors rules.

 ## Features
 - Play against a randomly generated computer choice.
-- Case-insensitive user input.
+- User selects choices using interactive buttons.
 - Score tracking for both the human and computer.
 - Five rounds of gameplay with a final winner declaration.
+- Visual feedback after each round, including color-coded results.

 ## How to Play
-- Open the browser’s developer console.
+- Open the game in your browser.
-- The game will prompt you to enter your choice (rock, paper, or scissors).
+- Click one of the buttons: Rock, Paper, or Scissors to make your choice.
-- The computer randomly selects its choice.
+- The computer will randomly select its choice.
-- The game announces the winner of each round.
+- The winner of the round will be displayed, along with updated scores.
-- Scores are updated after each round.
-- After 5 rounds, the final winner is declared.
+- After 5 rounds, the game announces the final winner and prompts you to refresh the page to play again.

 ## Enjoy the Game!
 Have fun, and good luck beating the computer!